For an explaination of the rules applying to non-European Union registered boats, see European Union - VAT page.

 Austria, Belgium, Czech Republic, Denmark (including Greenland), Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-It is important to remember this when contemplating an extended cruise in northern European waters and/or the Mediterranean and a member of your crew requires such a visa.
+It is important to remember this restriction when contemplating an extended cruise in northern European waters and/or the Mediterranean if a member of your crew is a non-EU citizen.

-Schengen visa applications must be made to the Embassy or Consulate of the country which is the first port of call.
+If a Schengen visa is required, then application must be made to the Embassy or Consulate of the country which is the first port of call.
 Applications should normally be made to the Embassy in your home country, so pre-planning is important as your passport will have to accompany your application.

 Applying for the visa once you have left your home country is very difficult indeed.
 Not entering the Schengen Agreement Area through the country specified on your application as your point of entry can also cause difficulties.